mesosphere/marathon/docs/docs/persistent-volumes.md

 ### Replication and Backups

 Because persistent volumes are pinned to nodes, they are no longer reachable if the node is disconnected from the cluster, e.g. due to a network partition or a crashed agent.
-If the stateful service does not take care of data replication on its own, you need to manually replicate your data (to guard against data loss from a network partition) and create backups (to guard against data loss from a crashed agent).
+If the stateful service does not take care of data replication on its own, you need to manually setup a replication or backup strategy to guard against data loss from a network partition or from a crashed agent.

 If an agent re-registers with the cluster and offers its resources, Marathon is eventually able to relaunch a task there.
 If a node does not re-register with the cluster, Marathon will wait forever to receive expected offers, as it's goal is to re-use the existing data.
 If the agent is not expected to come back, you can manually delete the relevant tasks by adding a `wipe=true` flag and Marathon will eventually launch a new task with a new volume on another agent.